Response of quantum spin networks to attacks

 \section{Introduction}

 The textbook example of a quantum wave function is that of an isolated quantum system in the ground state of a Hamiltonian.
 Experimental advances in quantum technology have led researchers to reliably realize this textbook example in labs.
-Nowadays, experimentalists routinely create strongly correlated quantum states with tens to hundreds of spins or qubits in the ground state of interacting quantum Hamiltonians, for applications in quantum simulation, computation and communication~\cite{altman2019quantum,awschalom2019development,alexeev2019quantum}.
+Nowadays, experimentalists routinely create strongly correlated quantum states with tens to hundreds of spins or qubits in the ground state of interacting quantum Hamiltonians, for applications in quantum simulation, computation and communication~\cite{altman2021quantum,awschalom2021development,alexeev2021quantum}.

 A significant challenge in these experiments, after creating the desired quantum state, is preserving the state against decoherence.
 Decoherence occurs because the quantum system is not completely isolated, but interacts with the environment in several ways.
 Examples of decoherence include motional heating, atom losses, spin dephasing, depolarizing, and spontaneous emissions.
 We investigate the effects of dephasing on ground states of quantum spin models defined on imprinted spin networks.

 We use a network-science approach to represent the quantum spin system and to capture dephasing effects on network properties.
 Classical network science is a well-developed field which studies complex networks such as telecommunication networks, computer networks, biological networks, social networks, and cognitive and semantic networks~\cite{newman2018networks}.
 Complex networks have been shown to be more vulnerable to some network attacks than others, and more robust to certain attacks than random and other non-complex networks.
 These phenomena have been studied in the classical context, i.e., classical attacks occurring on classical networks.
 Often, such attacks involve nodes being removed from the network.